Lightning-fast templates & Web Components: lit-html & LitElement

 If you're interested in using lit-html by itself, or integrating lit-html templating into another project, see the lit-html docs:

 As always, let us know what you think.
-You can reach us on Slack or Twitter.
+You can reach us on Discord or Twitter.
 Our projects are open source (of course!) and you can report bugs, file feature requests or suggest improvements on GitHub: